psalqvist/katacoda-scenarios/test-scenario/step1.md

 module.exports = app;
 ```

-Next, we will build the docker image.
+Next, we will build the docker image and push it to Docker Hub.